-The following table sets out the number of meetings of the Company's Directors held during the financial year ended December 31, 2023 and the number of meetings attended by each Director.
+The following table sets out the number of meetings of the Company's Directors held during the financial year ended December 31, 2024 and the number of meetings attended by each Director.
 There were two committees of Directors in existence during the financial year, these being, the Risk and Audit Committee and Remuneration and Nomination Committee.
 We refer you to our Corporate Governance Statement for more information.

 Director and Committee Meetings Directors' Meetings Risk and Audit Remuneration and Nomination

-Number of meetings held 3 3 1
+Number of meetings held 3 2 1

 Number of meetings attended

 Michael J Carrick 3 N/A N/A

 Justine A Magee 3 N/A N/A

-Robert N Scott 3 3 1
+Robert N Scott 3 2 1

-Phillip C Lockyer 2 2 1
+Phillip C Lockyer 3 2 1

-Sean M Fieler 3 3 1
+Sean M Fieler 3 2 1

-Kenneth Caruso 3 N/A N/A
+Kenneth Caruso 2 N/A N/A

-Comprised of a majority of Independent Directors
+\ Comprised of a majority of Independent Directors

-Each of the directors attended all meetings they were eligible to attend, except for Phillip Lockyer, who was eligible to attend three directors' meetings and three risk and audit meetings.
+Each of the directors attended all meetings they were eligible to attend, except for Kenneth Caruso, who was eligible to attend three directors' meetings.